Align

 Once user testing is complete and design has been approved by my stakeholders, the last and important step is to handover to the developers.

 Here, the different specifications and notecards are needed so that developers are aware of the different states and conditions that they have to abide by.
-As the feature gets developed, a user acceptance test (UAT) is prepared by the product manager and checked thoroughly by the UX designer so that we caught mistakes made early and inform the developers before pushing this feature live onto production for our end-users.
+As the feature gets developed, a user acceptance test (UAT) is prepared by the product manager and checked thoroughly by me so that I can catch mistakes early and inform the developers before pushing this feature live onto production for our end-users.

 What was the outcome?